-There are a million ways to save, or to make a little extra cash.
-Once you’ve found a way that works for you, just make sure that the savings find it’s way into your long-term investments accounts.
+There are a million ways to save or to make a little extra cash.
+Once you’ve found a way that works for you, just make sure that the savings find it’s way into your long-term investment accounts.

 Time Is On Your Side - If You Use It